deckhouse/sds-local-volume/docs/FAQ.md

 lvg-on-worker-5   Operational   node-worker-5   204796Mi   0                test-vg   15d
 ```

-4. Ensure that the node you intend to remove from the module's control does not have any `LvmVolumeGroup` resources used in `LocalStorageClass` resources.
+4. Ensure that the node you intend to remove from the module's control does not have any `LVMVolumeGroup` resources used in `LocalStorageClass` resources.

 > To avoid unintentionally losing control over volumes already created using the module, the user needs to manually delete dependent resources by performing necessary operations on the volume.

 ## I removed the labels from the node, but the `sds-local-volume-csi-node` pod is still there.
 Why did this happen?
-Most likely, there are `LvmVolumeGroup` resources present on the node, which are used in one of the `LocalStorageClass` resources.
+Most likely, there are `LVMVolumeGroup` resources present on the node, which are used in one of the `LocalStorageClass` resources.

 To avoid unintentionally losing control over volumes already created using the module, the user needs to manually delete dependent resources by performing necessary operations on the volume."